Norodom Sihamoni: Education and life abroad

-The then Prince Sihamoni first began his education in 1959, where he attended Norodom School, followed by Lycée Descartes School in Phnom Penh, developing a keen interest in the arts early on in his life.
+The then-Prince Sihamoni first began his education in 1959, where he attended Norodom School, followed by Lycée Descartes School in Phnom Penh, developing a keen interest in the arts early on in his life.

-In 1962 the young Sihamoni was sent to Prague in Czechoslovakia by his father to study abroad.
-There, he completed his early education at Majakovskeho Primary School and later at Ostrovni Elementary School.
-When he was in his preadolescence years, he starred in a production of Pyotr Tchaikovsky’s The Nutcracker at the prestigious Prague National Theatre, where he pursued private ballet and piano classes and was once even selected for a television rendition of Brundibár, a well-known children's opera.
+In 1962, the young Sihamoni was sent to Prague in Czechoslovakia by his father to study abroad.
+There, he completed his early education at Majakovský Primary School and later at Ostrovni Elementary School.
+When he was in his preadolescence years, he starred in a production of Pyotr Tchaikovsky's The Nutcracker at the prestigious Prague National Theatre, where he pursued private ballet and piano classes and was once even selected for a television rendition of Brundibár, a well-known children's opera.
 He then concluded his secondary education at the National Prague Conservatory and was regarded as an able student, getting high marks.
 Here, he further developed his interest in the performing arts, undertaking courses in this field and excelling at the top of his class.
 Furthermore, he attained great fluency in Czech.
 A movie directed by Vladimir Sís was shot about the prince in Prague in 1967, under the name The Other Little Prince (Jiný malý princ).
 The prince would occasionally visit his homeland for holidays of which when he did, he involved himself in Cambodia's arts and cultural scene, including starring in a film made by his father and performing ballet.
-During the 1970 Cambodian coup d'état by Lon Nol, Sihamoni remained in Czechoslovakia.
+During the 1970 coup d'état by Lon Nol that saw Sihanouk removed from power and a Khmer Republic being proclaimed, exacerbating the Cambodian Civil War, Sihamoni remained in Czechoslovakia.

 Between 1971 and 1975, Sihamoni completed his higher education in classical dance and music at the Academy of Performing Arts in Prague, culminating with the attainment of a Master's degree for which he wrote a thesis titled The Conception and Administration of Artistic Schools in Cambodia.
-After graduation in 1975 he left Prague and began to study filmmaking in North Korea.
+After graduation in 1975, he left Prague and began to study filmmaking in North Korea at the National Academy of Cinematography in Pyongyang.